Frequently Asked Questions About Fractional SUPPORT

 The goal is always to make HR systems usable—not more complex.

-A fractional HR retainer provides ongoing HR support, usually around 10 hours per week.
+A fractional provides around 10 hours of support per week.
 This includes handling day-to-day people operations while building foundational systems that support growth.

 Is there a minimum commitment for HR retainer services?

 Yes.
-Fractional HR retainer engagements typically begin with a three-month minimum.
-This allows enough time to stabilize people operations, build trust, and create sustainable systems.
+Fractional retainer engagements typically begin with a three-month minimum.

 What makes Brave Work different from other fractional HR providers?

-Brave Work combines hands-on HR execution with a systems-aware, anti-burnout perspective.
-This means the HR systems you build are designed to scale without quietly creating burnout, turnover, or leadership overload.
+We also operate from a systems-aware, anti-burnout perspective.
+This means whatever we build is designed to scale without creating burnout, turnover, or leadership overload.

 How do we get started with fractional HR support?

 The first step is a conversation.
-We’ll discuss your current HR needs, determine whether hourly or retainer support is the right fit, and outline next steps.
+We’ll discuss your current needs, determine if our support is the right fit, and outline next steps.